 Investigating the Effectiveness of Salt on Cockroaches

-When it comes to using salt, including table salt and Epsom salt, as a means to kill cockroaches, there is a significant lack of scientific evidence to support its effectiveness.
-The idea may stem from the fact that salt can be dehydrating, and since cockroaches require moisture to thrive, it’s assumed that salt could potentially be lethal to them.
+When it comes to using salt as a means to kill cockroaches, the idea may stem from the fact that salt can be dehydrating, and since cockroaches require moisture to thrive, it’s assumed that salt could potentially be lethal to them.
+Different types of salt have varying chemical compositions and properties.
+The following table breaks down these common types of salt, their components, and how they interact with cockroaches:

 Despite the logical connection between dehydration and salt, there is no concrete scientific research that confirms salt as a reliable cockroach killer.
-Cockroaches have a highly efficient excretory system and are capable of conserving water better than many other insects, which makes them less susceptible to desiccation through salt.
+Cockroaches have a highly efficient excretory system and are capable of conserving water better than many other insects, which makes them less susceptible to desiccation through most salts.

 Cockroaches’ Response to Salt: Attraction, Repellence, and Dietary Habits